Dnipropetrovsk Oblast

-Dnipropetrovsk Oblast (Дніпропетровська область), also commonly known as Dnipropetrovshchyna (Дніпропетровщина), is an oblast (province) in simultaneously southern, eastern and central Ukraine, the most important industrial region of the country.
-It was created on February 27, 1932.
-Dnipropetrovsk Oblast has a population of about approximately 80% of whom live centering on administrative centers: Dnipro, Kryvyi Rih, Kamianske, Nikopol and Pavlohrad.
+Dnipropetrovsk Oblast (Дніпропетровська область), also commonly known as Dnipropetrovshchyna (Дніпропетровщина), is an oblast (province) in southeastern Ukraine, the most important industrial region of the country.
+It was created on 27 February 1932.
+Dnipropetrovsk Oblast has a population of about approximately 80% or 4/5th of the population living on administrative centers like Dnipro, Kryvyi Rih, Kamianske, Nikopol and Pavlohrad.
 The Dnieper River runs through the oblast.

 Geography

 Most of Dnipropetrovsk Oblast, including Dnipro Raion, is located in eastern Ukraine, though some parts are in central and southern Ukraine, such as Kamianske Raion and Nikopol Raion, respectively.
 The area of the oblast (31,974 km^{2}) comprises about 5.3% of the total area of the country.
-Its longitude from north to south is 130 km, from east to west – 300 km.
+Its longitude from north to south is 130 km, from east to west — 300 km.
 The oblast borders the Poltava and Kharkiv oblasts on the north, the Donetsk Oblast on the east, the Zaporizhzhia and Kherson oblasts on the south, and the Mykolaiv and Kirovohrad oblasts on the west.
 Historically, it is located in the region of Zaporizhzhia.

 The Black Sea Lowland covers about half of the territory of the oblast, where it lies only within the west bank of the Dnieper.
 In Terny, a Ternivsky meteorite crater is located.
 It is 11 km in diameter and its age is estimated at 280 ± 10 million years (Permian).
 The crater is not exposed at the surface.
 The Dnieper Upland contains a number of minerals including iron, manganese, granite, graphite, brown coal, and kaolin.
 Kryvbas is an important economic region, specializing in iron ore mining and the steel industry.
 It is arguably the main iron ore region of Eastern Europe.
 Named after the city of Kryvyi Rih, the mining base of the region occupies the southwestern part of the Dnipropetrovsk Oblast, as well as the small neighboring parts of the Kirovohrad and Kherson Oblasts.

 The region possesses major deposits of iron ore and some other metallurgical ores.
 To exploit them, several large mining companies were founded here in the middle of the 20th century.
 Most of them are located in Kryvyi Rih itself, which is the longest city in Europe (roughly 67 km in a straight line from one end to another).